1992 NHL expansion draft: Rules

 21 of the 22 franchises in the league at the time of the draft were allowed to protect two goaltenders and fourteen position players (the San Jose Sharks were the only team exempt from protection restrictions as they were an expansion team the previous season).
-Beyond that, every team had to make available at least one goaltender who had played at least one NHL game.
+First and second-year players were not eligible to be selected.
+To be exposed in the draft, position players had to have played at least 40 games in the 1991–92 season or 70 games over the previous two and goaltenders had to have played a minimum of 60 minutes in the NHL.

+The seven teams which had lost a defenseman in the preceding 1991 expansion draft (Boston Bruins, Calgary Flames, Chicago Blackhawks, Edmonton Oilers, Hartford Whalers, Montreal Canadiens, and Toronto Maple Leafs) could not lose one in this draft.
+However, they still had to protect the same number of defenseman as they had protected in the previous expansion draft, minus one.
+Any team that had lost a goaltender in the 1991 expansion draft was exempt from making any of their goaltenders available in this draft.
+Every other team had to make available at least one goaltender.
 This clause (known to the league teams far in advance) led to several trades so that teams could fulfill the requirement without exposing their lead goaltenders.
 It also led to anomalies such as Ray LeBlanc (the star of the 1992 United States Olympic team) being put into the only NHL game of his career so that the Chicago Blackhawks could expose him and not Ed Belfour, Dominik Hasek or Jimmy Waite.
 To avoid exposing any of their three goaltenders, the Washington Capitals re-signed former goalie Bernie Wolfe, who was 40 years old and last played an NHL game in 1979.
-League president John Ziegler held up approval of the contract and summoned Capitals general manager David Poile to Toronto to explain himself; not willing to risk being sanctioned, the team signed Steve Weeks instead.
+League president John Ziegler held up approval of the contract and summoned Capitals general manager David Poile to the NHL's headquarters in Toronto to explain himself; not willing to risk being sanctioned, the team signed Steve Weeks instead.

+Teams could make trades prior to the draft in order to protect players until the draft took place.
+Side deals between existing and expansion franchises to affect actual draft selection was prohibited.
+That did not stop the teams from making those deals, as Ottawa made two.
+The expansion teams were given a provisional copy of the players available prior to the draft, but a final copy was only submitted to the teams on the draft floor.
 There were 42 players selected in the draft, two from each participating franchise.
 The Lightning and Senators were each to pick two goaltenders, seven defensemen, and twelve forwards.
+The goaltenders were selected first, followed by the defensemen and then the forwards.